TEOEbyYuantai15041/ServerDownload/README.md

-Thanks to mircokroon build the original version of world downloader i used some code of his project. the original link: https://github.com/mircokroon/minecraft-world-downloader
+Thanks to mircokroon build the original version of world downloader i used some code of his project. the original link: https://github.com/mircokroon/minecraft-world-downloader Thanks to Google for gemini (i used some ai in this project)

 ## License